okuyiga/tfhe-rs/tfhe/docs/js_on_wasm_api/tutorial.md

 TFHE-rs uses WASM to expose a JS binding to the client-side primitives, like key generation and encryption, of the Boolean and shortint modules.

 There are several limitations at this time.
-Due to a lack of threading support in WASM key generation can be too slow to be practical for bigger parameter sets.
+Due to a lack of threading support in WASM, key generation can be too slow to be practical for bigger parameter sets.

-Some parameters set lead to FHE keys that are too big to fit in the 2GB memory space of WASM rendering some parameters sets virtually unusable.
+Some parameter sets lead to FHE keys that are too big to fit in the 2GB memory space of WASM.
+This means that some parameters sets are virtually unusable.

 ## First steps using TFHE-rs JS on WASM API

 ### Setting-up TFHE-rs JS on WASM API for use in nodejs programs.

-To build the JS on WASM bindings for TFHE-rs you will first need to install [`wasm-pack`](https://rustwasm.github.io/wasm-pack/) in addition to a compatible (>= 1.65) [`rust toolchain`](https://rustup.rs/).
+To build the JS on WASM bindings for TFHE-rs, you will first need to install [`wasm-pack`](https://rustwasm.github.io/wasm-pack/) in addition to a compatible (>= 1.65) [`rust toolchain`](https://rustup.rs/).

-Then in a shell run the following to clone the TFHE-rs repo (one may want to checkout a specific tag, here the default branch is used for the build):
+Then, in a shell run the following to clone the TFHE-rs repo (one may want to checkout a specific tag, here the default branch is used for the build):

 ```shell
 $ git clone https://github.com/zama-ai/tfhe-rs.git